 And while you’re at it, you also will want to make those calf muscles stronger.
-You can do this in a variety of ways from downward dog to a farmer’s walk on your toes to heel raises.
-However, if you have kids (or are a kid at heart), maybe you might want to try jump rope.
+You can do this in a variety of ways, from downward dog to a farmer’s walk on your toes, to heel raises.
+However, if you have kids (or are a kid at heart), you might want to try jumping rope.

 Not only will you strengthen your calves, but jumping rope is also a great way to improve coordination in your entire body and help you become more balanced.
 Plus, it’s fun because it’s a throwback to childhood.

-Cross-training is also important so that you are working different muscle groups and increasing your strength.
-To be a strong runner, you need to have a strong core and strong leg muscles, and you should do workouts besides running to accomplish that.
+Cross-training is important so that you are working different muscle groups and increasing your strength.
+To be a strong runner, you need to have a strong core and strong leg muscles.
+You should be doing workouts other than running to accomplish that.

 Cross-training will ensure that your legs (and specifically your Achilles tendon) are prepared to do hard runs and workouts because you’re working them on the off days.